zhongfendeng/JPAVE/README.md

 # JPAVE
-The code for reviewing paper "JPAVE: A Generation and Classification-based Model for Joint Product Attribute Prediction and Value Extraction".
+The code for paper "JPAVE: A Generation and Classification-based Model for Joint Product Attribute Prediction and Value Extraction".

 ## Requirements
 + Python >= 3.6